jrka/pyradexnest/README.md

 pyradexnest
 ===========

 Use Pymultinest, Multinest, and Pyradex to fit spectral energy line distributions and plot the results.

+New, May 2016: pymultinest\_multimol.py (and its buddy, pyradexnest\_tools\_multimol.py)
+can be used for multiple species or isotopologue modeling (e.g. simultaneously modeling 12CO, 13CO, and C18O).
+The code assumes these arise from the same gas conditions, with one additional free parameter per species, its relative number abundance to the primary species.
+The primary species is the one listed FIRST in the measdata.txt table.
+The analysis scripts should be compatible with output from both pyradexnest.py and pyradexnest\_multimol.py.
+Furthermore, pymultinest\_multimol.py should be compatible with single species modeling, if n_mol=1 is set.

 ===========
 ## You need: